KubeRocketCI/docs/docs/user-guide/change-container-registry.md

   Removing registry settings may disrupt your CI/CD process.
 New components created after changing the registry, including Components and Environments, will seamlessly function.
 However, existing 'Components' require additional steps, as outlined below.
 :::

-## Remove Container Registry
+## Reset Container Registry

-To remove container registry integration from the KubeRocketCI, follow the steps below:
+To reset container registry integration from the KubeRocketCI, follow the steps below:

   1. In the KubeRocketCI main menu, navigate to **Configuration** -> **Artifacts storage** -> **Registry**.